Skip to main content

 Customize the look and feel of your status page.

-- Add your domain: Enter your custom domain (e.g.,
+1. Add your domain: Enter your custom domain (e.g., status.yourcompany.com) in the settings.

 Components represent the individual parts of your service that you want to display on your status page.
 You can link monitored domains or devices to these components.